Coxwell Entrance Closure

 Niranjan Vivekanandan

-Niranjan is currently Senior Vice President, Loyalty & Merchant Solutions within Personal & Commercial Banking at RBC Royal Bank.
-In this role, he leads Canada’s largest proprietary loyalty program focused on rewarding consumer and business clients’ engagement and loyalty through offers, experiential rewards and linked loyalty partnerships enabled through digital currency.
-Prior to this appointment, as VP, Term Investments & Savings, he led the overall P&L for the retail term investments and savings business in Canada.
+Prior to this, he held numerous executive positions leading the overall P&L for the retail term investments and savings business in Canada.
 This included setting the strategic direction, product development, distribution strategy and pricing and yield management.
-Niranjan was also Head of RBC Healthcare, the integrated healthcare business for RBC providing holistic banking and beyond banking solutions for the healthcare sector.
+He also led RBC Healthcare, the integrated healthcare business for RBC providing holistic banking and beyond banking solutions for the healthcare sector.

 Michael Williams